About the Mid-Hudson Scholastic Chess League

 The MHSCL also sponsors two five-found Swiss events, the Kick-Off Tournament in October, and the End-Of-Season Swiss in March.
 The Kick-Off tournament is open to all scholastic players.
 The End-Of-Season tournament is held on the same day as the playoffs involving players of teams not participating in post-season play.

 The U.S. Chess Federation's Official Rules of Chess govern all levels of play.
-The time control of all games is Game-in-thirty-minutes (Game/30).

 Expenses, including Transportation, Chess Equipment, and dues, are the responsibility of the participating team and school.